 Investment property is one of the reasons why property prices in prime areas have risen significantly in recent years.
-The rise in house prices is both excluding a growing section of society from home ownership and encouraging those for whom this is an option to take out ever higher mortgages.
+The rise in house prices excludes a growing section of society from home ownership and at the same time pushes people eligible for mortgages to take out higher amounts.
 Buying property as an investment can help to renew the housing stock, but only if the owner is genuinely selling it for housing.